 After years of medical cannabis, in 2021 three bills were signed into law, legalizing recreational cannabis businesses in the Garden State.
 The new jersey public question permitting and regulating the use of recreational marijuana passed at the ballot box, then the legislature created an adult use license structure to prioritize municipalities negatively impacted by the war on drugs in New Jersey.
 The law created a cannabis regulatory commission to govern legal sales of new jersey cannabis, created a new set of state sales tax laws, and came up with different ways to prioritize conditional licenses that benefit small businesses, locals, disabled veterans and social equity applicants.

-Right now it’s not possible to buy recreational cannabis anywhere in New Jersey, however, experts say it will be at least six months before the first legal cannabis sale will take place in New Jersey.
+Right now it’s not possible to buy recreational cannabis anywhere in New Jersey, however, experts say it will be months before the first legal cannabis sale will take place in New Jersey.

 What is a New Jersey Cultivation License

 A Class 1 Cultivator License is a legal document that allows its owner to grow, cultivate, or produce cannabis in the state of New Jersey, as well as sell and transport this cannabis to other cannabis cultivators, or usable cannabis to cannabis manufacturers, cannabis wholesalers or cannabis retailers but not to consumers.

 A cannabis Cultivation License shall be issued by the Cannabis Regulatory Commission (CRC) for the premises at which the cannabis is grown or cultivated.
 Some areas of the state are labeled as impact zones that suffered past marijuana enforcement activity, they will receive benefits in their license applications.

 How to apply for a Cultivation License in NJ

 In order to apply for a Class 1 Cultivation License, the applicant must:

 - Apply for a license in the manner described in the latest legislation and the CRC;